berkeley-gif/cae-data-access-workshop/get_data_downloading.md

 data
 ```

-You can see from the simulations that we got all 62 simulations.
-Let us focus on 1 simulation, MIROC6:
+We can see here that we have maximum air temperature at two meters.
+For one scenario and 62 simulations.
+It has brought back all the simulations for this data.

+Let’s select for one particular simulation, MIROC6.

 ```
 data1 = data.sel(simulation='LOCA2_MIROC6_r1i1p1f1')
 data1
 ```

-Now let us calculate the annual averages for this data:
+As an example, let’s calculate the annual averages for the data.
+Again we will assign year to the data as an additional coordinate.

 ```
 year = data1['time'].dt.year